MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-files-and-logging.md

 - For 64-bit and 32-bit operating systems: **%localappdata%\Microsoft\MSIP**

-## Usage logging for the Azure Information Protection client
+## Usage logging for the Azure Information Protection classic client

 The client logs user activity to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**.
 The events include the following information: